 It is entirely your decision.
-You can continue with regular appointments if you want to.
+If you do not wish to proceed with PIFU, you may prefer your follow-up to continue with your GP, who can contact our team for advice if needed.
 Your clinician will have advised you about the PIFU process and given you this patient leaflet to support you.